weimeilin79/gs-redpanda-k8s/redpanda-k8s/step2.md

 Every container running Redpanda brokers in a Kubernetes cluster has `rpk` installed.
-It is set up to directly interact with the Redpanda cluster you installed.
+It's set up to directly interact with the Redpanda cluster you installed.

 Use `rpk` to retrieve information about the Redpanda cluster: